-When was the last time you prioritized your mental health?
+When was the last time you went looking for new emotional intelligence lessons or simply prioritized your mental health?

 If you just sighed after reading that sentence, that's okay.
 I know it's a tough question to answer.

 After all, we're collectively experiencing a global pandemic, political upheaval, and social injustice.
 And that's on top of juggling work and time with our loved ones.